-Submitting Documents Electronic data of a dissertation (ex.
-CD-R) University of the Ryukyus' Repository Registration Letter of Acceptance Consent letters from publishers Dissertation (2 bound copies) University Repository Registration Application (Submission of the abstract of the doctoral dissertation) Submission Deadline Sept.
+Submitting Documents 1 Electronic data of a dissertation 2 University of the Ryukyus' Report 3 Letter of Acceptance 4 Consent letters from publishers 5 Dissertation (2 bound copies) 6 University Repository Registrat (Submission of the abstract of the second content of the second con ository Registration ion Application Submission Deadline Sept.
 Graduation March Graduation Early Sept.
 Early Mar.

-4 Consent letter: Letters from publishers which published relating articles used in the dissertation to permit presenting the full text of the dissertation.
+\4 Consent letter: Letters from publishers which published relating articles used in the dissertation to permit presenting the full text of the dissertation.